DSGZ-MotionLab/vPull/README.md

 ## Overview

-vPull is a Python project that implements an analysis of the clinical pull test for testing postural instability in Parkinson's disease.
-This analysis is based on camera-based markerless 3D tracking of the examined patient.
+vPull is a Python project that implements a vision-based 3D pose tracking for automated clinical pull test analysis in Parkinson's disease and related movement disorders.

 ## Features

-- Step detection based on keypoint velocity.
-- Pull detection based on acceleration thresholds.
-- Bending detection based on changes in the angle of keypoints.
-- Configurable filter properties for preprocessing keypoint data.
+- Timing and amplitude of pull execution
+- Timing and amplitude of stepping response
+- Amplitude of retropulsion and latency of balance recovery

 ## Installation